 In each cycle, patients could either stay in the same health state, transition into the next GMFC-MLD health state, or transition to death.
-Individuals could only progress to the next GMFC-MLD stage (e.g., from GMFC-MLD 1 to GMFC-MLD 2) and could not improve (patients could not transition from GMFC-MLD 1 to GMFC-MLD 0).
+Individuals could only progress to the next GMFC-MLD state (e.g., from GMFC-MLD 1 to GMFC-MLD 2) and could not improve (patients could not transition from GMFC-MLD 1 to GMFC-MLD 0).

 Transition probabilities for the usual care arm were estimated from natural history data on mean time in each successive GMFC-MLD level using an exponential distribution.
-(Supplement Table E2.1).22 Transition probabilities for the arsa-cel arms were derived as follows: 1) Full responders experienced stabilization for 20 years (i.e. no disease progression) followed by transition probabilities aligned with the unstable partial responder groups; 2) Stable partial responders experienced natural history transitions for the first year, followed by stabilization for 20 years, followed by transition probabilities aligned with the unstable partial responder groups; and 3) Unstable partial responders experienced delayed progression versus natural history, implemented using progression multipliers derived as the ratio of the mean time spent in each GMFC-MLD health state for arsa-cel vs. natural history.
+(Supplement Table E2.1).22 Transition probabilities for the arsa-cel arms were derived as follows: 1) Full responders experienced stabilization for 12 years (i.e. no disease progression) after which they reverted to the unstable partial responder group in the same GMFC-MLD health state at a rate used in ICER's beta thalassemia and sickle cell disease reports that assessed gene therapies (0.271% annually or 0.02% monthly) for the remainder of the model lifetime time horizon ^{24,25}; 2) Stable partial responders experienced transitions for the first year using modified monthly transition probabilities based on manufacturer submitted data (Supplement Table E2.2) that aligned with clinical trial data results.
+This was followed by a stabilization period for 12 years, followed by the same reversion transition probabilities mentioned above for the full responders where they transition to the unstable partial responder groups; and 3) Unstable partial responders experienced delayed progression versus natural history, implemented using progression multipliers derived as the ratio of the mean time spent in each GMFC-MLD health state for arsa-cel versus natural history.
 The modifiers used were based on manufacturer submitted data (Supplement Table E2.2).